Cohen Bramall: Colchester United

 Bramall signed a two-year contract with League Two club Colchester United on 2 August 2019.
 He made his debut for the club the following day in Colchester's 1–1 home draw with Port Vale.
 He was sent off for the first time in his professional career on 13 August for violent conduct during Colchester's 3–0 win against Swindon Town in the EFL Cup.
 He scored his first professional goal with a well taken free kick in Colchester's 3–0 win over Carlisle United on 21 December 2019.

 Lincoln City

 On 1 February 2021, he joined Lincoln City for an undisclosed fee, signing a multi-year contract.
-He would make his debut coming off the bench against Hull City on 9 February 2021.
-On the opening day of the 2021-22 season, Bramall was subject to alleged racist abuse from a fan, during their game against Gillingham.
+He made his debut coming off the bench against Hull City on 9 February 2021.
+On the opening day of the 2021–22 season, Bramall was subject to alleged racist abuse from a fan during the game against Gillingham.
 A man from Gillingham was later arrested on suspicion of assault and an additional allegation of racial abuse was being looked into.
-On 8 February 2022, he would score his first goal for the club against Morecambe.
+On 8 February 2022, he scored his first goal for the club, against Morecambe.

 Rotherham United

-On 1 July 2022, he would join Rotherham United following his release clause being met.
+On 1 July 2022, Bramall joined Rotherham United after his release clause was met.
 He scored his first goal for the club on 25 October 2022 in a 2–2 draw against Coventry City.

+Portsmouth

+On 31 January 2025, Bramall joined Championship club Portsmouth for an undisclosed fee on a short-term deal until the end of the season.
+He was released upon the expiration of his short-term deal.

+Luton Town

+On 1 August 2025, Bramall joined League One side Luton Town.
+He scored his first goal for Luton in an EFL Trophy tie against Barnet on 2 September 2025.